 Anthony and Florent Galasso, known as @symphonyofdecay on Instagram, are two brothers from Burgundy, France.
 Their interest in architectural photography was awakened by the charm of abandoned buildings, together with their constant passion for travelling and atypical places.
 These two brothers are as determined as the knights of the Arthurian legend in search of the Grail.
 They consider forgotten heritage buildings as the object of their quest, hence "Symphony of Decay".

 The focus of their photography is to show off a bygone era, a once sparkling heritage.
-Through these images, the two brothers endeavour to tell their audience the story behind ruins, with the goal of discovering a parallel universe, an opportunity to step back in time.
+Through these images, the two brothers endeavour to tell their audience the story behind ruins, to discover a parallel universe, and an opportunity to step back in time.

 3. Chloé Le Reste

-She believes lighting contributes to frame a space, while creating a symbiosis between its environment, its function and its structural aesthetic.
+She believes lighting contributes to framing a space while creating a symbiosis between its environment, its function and its structural aesthetic.

 4. Gabriel Carrère